Image Counterfactual Sensitivity Analysis for Detecting Unintended Bias: Abstract

 \section{Abstract}

-We introduce a simple framework for identifying biases in a smiling attribute classifier.
-Our method poses counterfactual questions of the form: how would the prediction change if this face characteristic had been different?
+Facial analysis models are increasingly used in applications that have serious impacts on people's lives, ranging from authentication to surveillance tracking.
+It is therefore critical to develop techniques that can reveal unintended biases in facial classifiers to help guide the ethical use of facial analysis technology.
+This work proposes a framework called \textit{image counterfactual sensitivity analysis}, which we explore as a proof-of-concept in analyzing a smiling attribute classifier trained on faces of celebrities.
+The framework utilizes counterfactuals to examine how a classifier's prediction changes if a face characteristic slightly changes.
 We leverage recent advances in generative adversarial networks to build a realistic generative model of face images that affords controlled manipulation of specific image characteristics.
-We introduce a set of metrics that measure the effect of manipulating a specific property of an image on the output of a trained classifier.
-Empirically, we identify several different factors of variation that affect the predictions of a smiling classifier trained on CelebA.
+We then introduce a set of metrics that measure the effect of manipulating a specific property on the output of the trained classifier.
+Empirically, we find several different factors of variation that affect the predictions of the smiling classifier.
+This proof-of-concept demonstrates potential ways generative models can be leveraged for fine-grained analysis of bias and fairness.

 \blfootnote{CVPR 2019 Workshop on Fairness Accountability Transparency and Ethics in Computer Vision.}